 “Clarins Renew-Plus Body Serum is a primarily plant-based serum using hydrating ingredients, such as water-lily extract, sunflower-seed oil, and hazel-seed oil, with anti-inflammatory and skin-exfoliating ingredients,” explains Dr. Rachel Nazarian of New York City–based Schweiger Dermatology Group.
 She calls it “one of her favorites.”
 What’s more, because the serum is paraben-, sulfate-, phthalate-, and mineral oil–free, it’s another good option for those with more sensitive skin.

-We’ve covered One Love Organics before for their cult-y cleansing oil, but their body serum is another good one to know if you don’t want to spend too much money, or time applying it.
-This one’s unique in that it comes in a spray bottle, so dermatologist Noelani Gonzalez, the director of Cosmetic Dermatology at Mount Sinai West, says it’s fast and easy to use, ideal for someone who’s short on time.
-“It also has pumpkin seed oil, a natural source of salicylic acid which helps exfoliate,” and she adds that generally essential oils are a must for those looking to plump and hydrate their skin.
+We’ve covered One Love Organics before for its cult-y cleansing oil, but the brand’s body serum is another good product to know if you don’t want to spend too much money — or time applying it.
+Packaged in a unique spray bottle that makes it fast and easy to use, Gonzalez says it’s ideal for someone who’s short on time.
+“It also has pumpkin-seed oil, a natural source of salicylic acid, which helps exfoliate,” she adds, noting that, generally, such essential oils are a must for those looking to plump and hydrate their skin.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.